junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Rowena b.
 1640, Fergus Roderick MacLeod b.
 1661

-Cas fly away Scotland because of the violence & conflict
+Cas fly away from Scotland because of the violence & conflict (from witch hunting)

 Rowena: self-loathing, newly deserted by the rich man going back to his rich wife, feel weak, "if I don't hate you, I would love you", not cruel yet but angry, hatred of the world bc cruelty, b.
 1640, now 28y, Fergus 7y; Cas ≈ Oskar to her for now, be kind to her, but can't change anything fundamentally